cviolbarbosa/logistics-center-demo/README.md

 ## Deploying on AWS Cloud - Elastic Beanstalk

+All commands and scripts should be executed in the helyos_server directory.

 ### Step 1: Install AWS CLI and EB CLI

 - Install the AWS CLI following [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).